latkinviktor/battleSky/README.md

 # battleSky
-my pleasant game by childship
+one of my loveing games at child